Montavious Stanley: New Orleans Saints

 On October 8, 2008, Stanley signed as a free agent with the New Orleans Saints and played in one game, before being placed on the injured reserve list on October 18.

 Jacksonville Jaguars (second stint)

-On July 23, 2009, he signed with the Jacksonville Jaguars.
+On July 23, 2009, he signed with the Jaguars.
 He went on to play in a career-high 15 games (no starts), finishing with 24 tackles (1 for loss), one sack and 3 passes defensed.
 He was waived on April 26, 2010.

-Omaha Nighthawks (UFL)
+Omaha Nighthawks

-In 2010, he was drafted with the Omaha Nighthawks of the United Football League.
+In 2010, he was selected with the Omaha Nighthawks of the United Football League.
 He played one season.

 Miami Dolphins

 On July 25, 2010, he was signed by the Miami Dolphins, reuniting him with various coaches and front office personnel from the Dallas Cowboys, including Bill Parcells who was his head coach as a rookie.
 He was acquired for depth purposes after Jason Ferguson retired and was released on September 4.